ShinSeiKen/mhw/README.md

 # Monster Hunter World Leadboards Concept

 This is a concept for shits and giggles.
-You 'aving a giggle, mate?
+You 'avin' a giggle, mate?

+## TODO

+- Minify assets
+    - JS (concat, babel, minify)
+    - CSS (concat, postcss, cssnext)
+    - Images (resize properly and compress)
+- Additional Monster data
+- Additional Location data
+- Additional (Top) Event Quests
+- Leaderboards
+- Foolproof way for people to add runs
+- Distinguish Tempered, Arch-Tempered, Extreme, Ancient variants
+- Distinguish between single-player runs and 2P/3P/4P runs
+- See if we need a separate list of runners
+    - who are known to be good at their weapons ("Weapon Masters")
+    - who just happen to have one or two runs with that weapon
+- etc.

 ## Links and Resources